DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 3. Select **Browser Test**.
 4. Define the configuration of your browser test:

-    - Add the URL of the website you’re interested in monitoring.
+    - **Starting URL**: Add the URL of the website you’re interested in monitoring.
 If you don’t know what to start with, you can use `https://www.shopist.io` as a test web application.
-    - Name the test.
+    - **Name**: Name the test.
-    - You can set tags such as `prod` and `shopist` on your test.
+    - **Tags**: You can set tags such as `prod` and `shopist` on your test.
 Tags will help to keep things organized and allow you to quickly find the tests you're interested in on the homepage.
-    - Choose devices and locations for testing.
-In this example, the test is only run on **Large Laptops** and on **English speaking countries**.
+    - **Browsers & Devices**: Choose the devices you want to use for testing.
+In this example, the test is only run on **Large Laptops**.
+    - **Locations**: Choose one of the **managed locations** to run your test from.
+In this example, the test is run in **Americas and Europe**.
-    - Specify a test frequency.
+    - **Specify a test frequency**: Select how often you would like the test to run.
-    - Set alert conditions to determine the circumstances under which you want a test to send a notification alert.
+    - **Alert Conditions**: Set alert conditions to determine the circumstances under which you want a test to send a notification alert.

         - To avoid being alerted on network blips that might happen on specific locations, this test is configured as: